sajidak/snippets/Win-Perf-Boost.md

 - Folder Options in Windows Exploree
 	- In `View`, choose `List`
 	- You can choose anything except `Details`.
 Details option will use processor and memory to get details

-## System Memory
-- The more you can afford, the better
-- Use caution when buying memory to ensure the IO frequency is as high as possible, subject to system bus clock
-- The Memory clock frequency will be set to the lowest frequency of all memory cards installed

 ## Regular maintainence